 Married couples are bound to rack up some debts while they’re together.
 Mortgages, car loans, and credit card debt are all too common.
 These must be allocated to one of the parties during the divorce.
 So much like property being divided, so too will debts be divided.

-While it isn’t property, you should also consider matters of custody.
+While it isn’t property, you should also consider matters of custody in Indiana Law.
 Is it clear which spouse should be the one primarily responsible for the children?
 If so, how does that affect the way that property should be divided?
 What property is necessary for the children?
 These are questions that likely can’t be answered until later in the process but they should always be in the back of your mind.

 If you have children then you should expect the process to be even longer, as issues relating to children have a tendency to stretch things out.
 If things don’t get worked out in a timely manner, or in a manner that pleases the court, a child custody evaluation may be called for and this will add additional time to the process.